Who is eligible to apply for incubation?

 Are students eligible?

-Final year students who will complete all their academic requirements including submissions, exams, vivas and assignments before April 15 and who can devote themselves 100% to their startup can apply.
-Those who have not completed these requirements by April 15 (including students studying by correspondence) should not apply.
+Final-year students who will complete all their academic requirements, including submissions, exams, vivas and assignments before May 15 and can devote 100% to their startup can apply.
+Those who have not completed these requirements by May 15 (including students studying by correspondence) should not apply.
+Final year students will also need to be available full-time from Apr 8 to 16 for the pre-POC execution; if this clashes with exams or prep for exams, you should not apply.

 Is there a minimum age/max age limit?